If you have accessibility requirements, we ask that you contact your airline to arrange a check-in time at the airport to suit to your needs.

 Escorting passengers into the terminal

 At the International Terminal, you will need to park in the car park, if you need to leave your vehicle to escort passengers to or from the Terminal.
-Short term parking is available in the Terminal car parks starting from $8 for up to 30 minutes.
+Short term parking is available in the Terminal car parks from $10 for the first two hours if you book online in advance.
 Learn more here.

 For more information on where to pick-up and drop-off passengers, click here.